Do you want to learn how to increase engagement on Facebook for your small business?

 As you already know, social media moves quickly, so the last thing people want to see when they flick through their Facebook feed are graphics, text, and videos that look shabby and thrown together.

 Put your effort into making any content you create high quality.
 You don’t need to go all out and pay a fortune for a graphic designer.
-You can create quality content yourself by keeping your posts simple, consistent, and recognizable.
+You can create quality content by keeping your posts simple, consistent, and recognizable.

-And this leads us nicely to your images.
+That leads us nicely to your images.

 4. Focus on Images